 Massachusetts law prohibits anyone from operating any vessel while under the influence of alcohol or any controlled substance.
-Under state law, a person is considered to be boating under the influenceif they have a blood alcohol concentration of 0.08% or greater similar to operating a car.
+Under state law, a person is considered to be boating under the influence, or BUI, if he or she has a blood or breath alcohol concentration of 0.08% or greater.
+This is the same standard for motorists.

 The Law Offices of Jeffrey S. Glassman has represented individuals who have suffered a wide range of injuries in boat accident cases.
-Regardless of the severity of your injury or its cause, our boat accident attorneys will fight for you and recover the compensation you deserve.
+Regardless of the severity of your injury or its cause, our boat accident attorneys will fight for justice on your behalf and recover the compensation you deserve.

 Some common types of boat accidents and their corresponding injuries include:

-Passenger overboard incidents: Passengers who fall overboard are subject to fracture injuries caused by impact with the water.
+Passenger overboard incidents: Passengers who fall overboard are subject to injuries caused by impact from the water such as broken bones.
 The taller the boat, the greater the impact.
 In certain situations, the impact can cause an individual to become unconscious and at risk for drowning, especially if they’re not wearing a life jacket and water conditions are dangerous.

 Propeller-related incidents: These accidents can occur when a passenger falls off or is tossed from a boat.
 Propeller accidents often result in serious injuries such as lacerations, amputations and death.